egonelbre/egonelbre.com/content/draft/basics-of-usability.md

 I really want to believe that this is a joke.

-You probably won’t make this mistake… although.
+You probably won’t make this mistake ... although.

 **Notifications**